Best Men's Mountain Bike Shorts of 2025

 Testing them on trails at Floyd Hill, White Ranch, and other areas along Colorado’s Front Range, we found they were very good minimalist-style mountain bike shorts.

 The latest updates to the Dirt Roamer all make these a great, lightweight, and compelling mountain bike short.
-That includes adding a second thigh pocket and pass-throughs for liner pockets, as well as dual waist adjusters and glued rather than sewed seams.
+That includes adding a second thigh pocket and pass-throughs for liner pockets, as well as dual waist adjusters and glued rather than sewn seams.

 Compare Prices Of The Patagonia Dirt Roamer